-The COVID-19 pandemic has impacted the Hawaii economy and our business, and the extent and severity of the impact on our business and our financial results will depend on future developments, which are highly uncertain and cannot be predicted.
+The COVID-19 pandemic has disrupted the Hawaii economy and our business, and the extent and severity of the impact on our business and our financial results are highly uncertain and cannot be predicted.

-The COVID-19 pandemic has negatively impacted the global economy, including in Hawaii and the Pacific Islands, disrupted global supply chains, created significant volatility and disruption in financial markets, and increased unemployment levels.
+The COVID-19 pandemic has had and is expected to continue to have a material adverse effect on our operations and financial performance.
 The duration of the COVID-19 pandemic and its effects still cannot be determined with a reasonable level of certainty.